csc-training/csc-env-eff/slides/06_understanding_usage.md

 - Resources allocated to your job are not available for others
    - Request only resources you need and make sure you are actually using those resources
 - If you _can_ use more resources, should you?
-   - There are multiple ways of parallelizing your workflow
-      - Maybe several smaller jobs are better than one big?
-      - Is there a more efficient code or algorithm?
-      - Is the file I/O slowing you down? (lots of file operations)
-   - Optimize usage considering single job wall time, overall used cpu time

 # One resource type will be a bottle neck